lemonmade/react-stylish/docs/connect.md

 # `Stylish.connect`

-After you've [created]() your styles, you'll need to connect it to components in order for it to apply.
+After you've [created][create-styles-url] your styles, you'll need to connect it to components in order for it to apply.
 You can do so using the `Stylish.connect`:

 ```javascript
 import Stylish from 'react-stylish'; // or, react-stylish/native if doing React Native!